BenWinchester/PVTModel/README.md

 # FirstPVTModel
-First attempt at creating a model for a PVT system.
+2D model for a PVT system.

 ## Model basics.
 The model can be run as a python module from the command-line interface.
-An analysis module, for creating figures for interpreting the data files produced by the model.
+The model exposes:
+* an overall method, for running the entire model including analysis;
+* an analysis module, which can be executed to run the figure generation only;
+* and an enforcement module.

 The model aims to simulate the running of an integrated PV-T, hot-water, and load system.
 The system modelled consists of a PV-T panel component, a hot-water tank, and a system for simulating the demands placed on the system by the end user.